idaholab/virtual_test_bed/doc/content/htgr/generic-pbr-tutorial/step7.md

 The `thermal_mass_scaling` is reduced to obtain faster convergence to steady-state during the pseudo-transient.
-The hydraulic diameter of the control rods is set to `control_rod_Dh = 0.1`.
+The hydraulic diameter of the control rods is set to `control_rod_Dh = 0.1` because we assume that the control is an empty channel with a diameter of $0.1$ m.

 !listing htgr/generic-pbr-tutorial/step7.i start=outlet_pressure end=Mesh

 ## Materials

-The control rod block has a porosity of $0.32$ which is added here:
+The control rod block has a porosity of $0.32$.
+The porosity is computed as the ratio of control rod channel area (number of control rods times area of a circle of diameter $0.1$ m) and the area of the porous flow region perpendicular to the vertical axis that represent the control rod in this model.
+The porosity is added here:

 !listing htgr/generic-pbr-tutorial/step7.i block=porosity_material